-For Ann the technology provides more options for her as a teacher, allowing her to work towards her ultimate aims for the learners which are for them to see different perspectives and alternative ideas and approaches and increasingly be able to take responsibility for considering these, interrogating them and deciding which to support and which they feel are flawed.
-This leads them towards a more independent state and becoming autonomous.
-However, this can be a struggle but for the learner but also for Ann and is not always supported within the context of higher education learning.
-When this was explained Ann noted that she feels that there is a lot of pressure on the learners to be “successful” and this can put pressure on the relationship with the teaching staff to limit the “struggle” and to provide clarity and the “answer”.
+For Ann the technology provides more options for her as a teacher, allowing her to work towards her ultimate aims, These relate to the learners and for them to see different perspectives and alternative ideas and approaches and increasingly be able to take responsibility for considering these, interrogating them and deciding which to support and which they feel are flawed.
+This leads them towards a more independent state.
+However, this can be a struggle but for the learner but also for Ann and is not always supported within the context of higher education learning.Ann explained, noting that she feels that there is a lot of pressure on the learners to be “successful” and this can put pressure on the relationship with the teaching staff to limit the “struggle” and to provide clarity and an “answer”.
 Whilst many of the learners acknowledge the value of being uncomfortable which ultimately leads to more meaningful learning, this is not always easy to achieve.

 Impact: Development and Strengths

 Ann reflected that for her she can recognise that she has changed and continues to do so as a teacher.
 She recognises that within her approach there remain potential contradictions as she tries to support learners towards a more independent approach to learning but that she is aware that she is developing a greater comfort in her approaches and her ability to critique these so that she does not just incorporate them because they are “shiny and new”.
-She is more aware of the need to justify why to herself and her learners, so if there is a new technology available she is now more likely to consider how it might be of value, or seek out a colleague who may have used it, rather than immediately incorporate it into a session.
-Ultimately she feels that she has and continues to work towards opportunities in which the student can take and are encouraged to take greater control.
+She is more aware of the need to justify why she has developed the learning events as she has to herself and her learners.
+So if there is a new technology available she is now more likely to consider how it might be of value, or seek out a colleague who may have used it, rather than immediately incorporate it into a session.
+Ultimately she feels that she has, and continues, to work towards opportunities in which the student can take and is encouraged to take greater control.
 Within this she has adapted her own position to respond to and acknowledge that there are different approaches.

-These different approaches are both present in the students with whom she works and how they react and respond to information and styles and also her own teaching.
-Increasingly she feels that she is able to adopt new strategies, often supported by technology which allow her to offer different approaches for her learners, developing her own ability to adapt to the situation.
+These different approaches are both present in the students and recognised in how they react and respond to information as well as in her own teaching.
+Increasingly she feels that she is able to adopt new strategies, often supported by technology which allow her to offer different approaches for her learners, developing her ability to adapt to the situation.
 She expressed this as developing conversations through “different dialogues” and that this was being supported through technology which allowed different expressions and connections to be developed.

 Overall Ann reflected that as she has grown more experienced she has been able to embrace the uncertainty she has felt and to welcome the unfamiliar and the unknown.
 She recognises the discomfort now as an opportunity rather than as something to fear and she reflected that this has been helpful both as she gains the confidence to act and evolve but also to help learners who are experiencing potentially similar feelings that she can then relate to.
 She also feels that as she develops new strategies it also allows here to think differently and offer new insights and perspectives that can encourage the “student to rethink something in an entirely different way”.
 This she believes is helpful and an area she is increasingly finding of value as a teacher.